ramseydsilva/7dweather/README.md

 ## Weather Ducky - Weather forecasting app

 WeatherDucky is a realtime weather forecasting web application built using HTML(5), CSS(3) and Javascript.
-A user is able to query the 7 day weather forecast for any city.
+A user is able to query the 7 day weather forecast for major international cities.
 Daily data is displayed for average/min/max temperature and general weather conditions.
 Weekly averages for Atmospheric pressure, humidity and wind speed are also displayed.

-To view the app, go to http://weatherducky.com/.
+To view the app, visit http://weatherducky.com/!

 ***